 Spice the flour with the allspice and pepper

 In a large ovenproof casserole, brown all the meat in batches, then do the same with the vegetables

-Toast the cumin and cardamom lightly before returning all the meat and vegetables to the pan and adding enough Guinness to cover the mixture well (at least a pint), and the bay leaf.
+Toast the cumin and cardamom lightly before returning all the meat and vegetables to the pan (or putting the mixture into your slow cooker) and adding enough Guinness to cover the mixture well (at least half a litre/a pint), and the bay leaf.
 If like me your casserole isn’t quite deep enough you can top the mix up with more Guinness during the cooking process!

 Bring to a gentle simmer on the stovetop then put a lid on the casserole and put in the oven at 120-140c for 7 hours (or use a slow cooker on low for up to 10 hours!).